 You have 2 Options with Aerial Photography, Let us take care of it, or come along and take the pictures yourself!

 Option 1 – We take the pictures – $350/hr – Includes:

 - Pilot and Photographer and your choice of CD or digital download of Pictures

 - 10+ high quality pictures of the area you desire (more time means more pictures)

-- You only pay for the time it take to fly to and from the property and take the pictures, so if it’s 30 minutes or 45 minutes, you would not pay the full hour (eg 40 minute flight would be $245+hst).
+- You only pay for the air-time it takes flying to and from the property, and while taking the pictures, so if it’s 30 minutes or 45 minutes, you would not pay the full hour (eg 40 minute flight would be $245+hst).